Looking to migrate your Nova 2 site to Nova 3?

 Connect to your database

-Nova comes with a web-based tool to setup your database connection.
-You'll be prompted to enter some information you should have received from your web host when setting up your account.
-Nova will use the credentials you provide to test the connection, and if successful, create the necessary configuration values for you.
+Nova includes a user-friendly, web-based tool to help you set up your database connection.
+During the setup process, you’ll be prompted to enter the database credentials provided by your web host when you set up your account.
+Nova will use these credentials to test the connection.
+If the connection is successful, Nova will automatically configure the necessary settings for you.

-If for some reason your server doesn't support creating files from a web script, the setup process will show you instructions on how to get the database credentials into the right place.
+If your server doesn’t allow web scripts to create files, the setup process will guide you with clear instructions on how to manually add the database credentials to the appropriate configuration file.

 Explaining the Options